skni-kod/Dodo-Lang/README.md

 - assigned variable locations in registers and on stack
 - simulated processor memory in code generator
 - a rather high degree of optimization, safe for precalculated constant expressions

-## Currently in works:
+- global variables
-- pointers and global variables
+- pointers to local and global values as well as strings (a "Hello world!" is possible!)
+- syscalls

 ## Short term plans:
+- C function calling
 - floating point value support
-- arrays
+- arrays used via indexes
-- system calls and/or direct assembly injection
+- possibly direct assembly injection

 ## Long term goals:
-- preprocessor allowing for different code on different platforms
+- preprocessor allowing for different code on different targets
-- C ABI function calls
+- fixed lexer
 - structures with methods
 - unions and byte fields